If you're looking to grow your company or increase sales, then understanding your customers is vital.

 There are many reasons why marketers use age segmentation in their campaigns, but the most popular one is to target audiences based on different age groups.

-Age segmentation allows businesses to target their audiences based on specific age range, life cycle stages, and generations (such as baby boomers, millennials, gen X, etc.).
+Age segmentation allows businesses to target their audiences based on specific age ranges, life cycle stages, and generations (such as baby boomers, millennials, gen X, etc.).

 For example, you might have a different marketing message for teenagers than you would for grown adults because their buying habits and how they respond to advertising would be different than each other.